Does the thought of time out of the gym due to injury make your (or your gymnast’s) skin crawl?

-You could just feel “less toned” from being out of the gym and not working out as much.
-This all has to do with fluid shifts, perhaps you’ve been walking around semi-dehydrated all the time from not drinking enough to support your training, etc.
+Maybe you just feel “less toned” from being out of the gym and not working out as much.
+This all has to do with fluid shifts.
+Perhaps you’ve been walking around semi-dehydrated all the time from not drinking enough to support your training, etc.

 You may experience some muscle atrophy, especially during extended time off.
 This could make you feel “different”.

-You also could have gained weight, the true fat and muscle mass that accompanies normal growth and development.
-Many gymnasts’ growth has been suppressed due to intense training and inadequate fueling, and during times out of the gym their little bodies finally have the chance to “catch up”.
-This is a NORMAL part of growth and development that’s going to happen sometime or later.
+It’s also possible that you gained weight, the true fat and muscle mass that accompanies normal growth and development.
+Many gymnasts’ growth has been suppressed due to intense training and inadequate fueling.
+During times out of the gym, their little bodies finally have the chance to “catch up”.
+This is a NORMAL part of growth and development.
+It’s going to happen sometime or later.
 You can fight it (with bad side effects) or embrace the change and use the increased muscle mass and power to your advantage.
 For many gymnasts, this is a very healthy thing and will lead to improvements in their performance after some time adjusting to the new body.

-Either way, taking drastic measures to “lose weight” will often result is disturbed eating behaviors and poor performance in the gym.
-It’s really important that you don’t just “starve” in response to body changes which could be normal and necessary.
+Either way, taking drastic measures to “lose weight” will often result in disturbed eating behaviors and poor performance in the gym.
+You mustn’t just “starve” in response to body changes.
+Body changes which could be normal and necessary.

 When a client feels like they “got fat”, we look at many aspects of their nutrition, growth/development, and training to determine an optimal weight range and body composition for them.
 Many times they just need reassurance and some solid nutrition strategies to enjoy all foods while achieving their goals.